By Leon d’Ancona B.T.L., M.T.L., RRESI, CEO

 If you’re still looking for staff that can “fog up a mirror and has a credit card” (and not necessarily in that order), please turn the page.
 The next article is likely to make you more informed.

 The average cost to a broker whose recruiter hired the wrong person, according to seasoned recruiters, is more than $8,700.
-So, investing time in learning about potential candidates for your team is a must.
+So, investing time in learning about potential candidates and recruiting the right agents for your team is a must.

 In a random sample* of the last 12 month’s performance, we show 53.75 percent of all participants do four ends or less, and 53.45 percent of all participants sold $1.5 million or less.